purvilmehta06/Video-Search-and-Indexing/README.md

 * Query Video Resolution: 352 x 288

 ### How to run
 * Clone this repository.
-I have added Videos and Queries inside Dataset folder already.
-However, if you need, you can also download Audio files from the Dataset link given above.
+* Create a folder named `Dataset` in the root directory of the project.
+  * Download the dataset from the link given above and extract it in the `Dataset` folder.
 * Install Maven and Java
 * Run the following command to build the project
 ```